stephanerobert/config-mixin/README.md

 ## Mocking the probing

-Your unit test can have your code use fake_probe instead to which to give a dict and it will appear as if it was just probed.
+Your unit test can have your code use fake_probe instead to which to give a dict, and it will appear as if it was just mixed-in.
 Example:

     config = fake_probe({
         "ns1": {